The Seekers: Reunions in the 1970s and 1980s

 Following the Seekers' split, Durham pursued a solo career.
 She released a Christmas album called For Christmas with Love (recorded in Hollywood, California) and later signed with A&M Records, releasing more albums including Gift of Song and Climb Ev'ry Mountain.
-Guy hosted his own TV show in Australia, A Guy Called Athol, before entering (Liberal Party) politics in 1973.
-In 1969, Keith Potger formed and managed a new group, the New Seekers, in the UK who also charted highly with their successful song "I'd Like to Teach the World to Sing (In Perfect Harmony)".
+Guy hosted his own TV show in Australia, A Guy Called Athol, before entering politics in 1973, as a member of the Liberal Party.
+In 1969, Potger formed and managed a new group, the New Seekers, in the UK who also charted highly with their successful song "I'd Like to Teach the World to Sing (In Perfect Harmony)".
 Woodley released several solo albums and focused on songwriting, including co-writing the patriotic song "I Am Australian" with Dobe Newton (of the Bushwackers) in 1987.

 From 1972, Guy, Potger and Woodley planned on reforming the Seekers without Durham.
 By 1975 they had recruited Louisa Wisseling, a semi-professional folk singer formerly with Melbourne group the Settlers.
 They had a top 10 Australian hit with the Woodley-penned "The Sparrow Song".
 Woodley left the group in June 1977 and was replaced by Buddy England, a former 1960s pop singer and member of the Mixtures.
 In 1978, Guy was replaced by Peter Robinson (ex-the Strangers) and Cheryl Webb replaced Wisseling as lead vocalist, leaving only Keith Potger from the original Seekers line-up.
 In 1980 the group released an album, A little bit of Country, and toured periodically until the mid '80s.
 In 1988, Guy, Potger and Woodley reformed the Seekers with Julie Anthony, a cabaret singer.
 In May, the group sang "The Carnival Is Over" at the World Expo 88 in Brisbane.
 In March 1989, the group released the album Live On, which peaked in the top 30 on the Australian Recording Industry Association (ARIA) Albums Chart.
 In June 1990, Anthony left and was replaced by Karen Knowles, a former teen pop singer on Young Talent Time.
-However the distinctive timbre of Durham's voice was missing from their sound and the group split again.
+However the distinctive timbre and strength of Durham's voice was missing from their sound and the group split again.